 - maintaining adequate liability insurance for the protection of clients and their property, and

 - permitting oversight by the guardianship court tailored to the particular needs of those served by public guardianship programs.

-Congress should allocate funds to:
+Congress and states should allocate adequate funds for:

 - training regarding powers, duties, and ethical standards of:

 - agents under durable powers of attorney,